Engineering Design and Innovation Scholars Program

 Eligibility requirements

-To be eligible, students must be entering their first year of either an undergraduate degree program or Master's degree program.
-Master's students can be from the Engineering Science MS program or the Biomedical Engineering MS program.
+To be eligible, students must be entering their first year of either an undergraduate degree program or a master's degree program.
+Master's students can be from the Computer Science and Engineering MS, Engineering Science MS or the Biomedical Engineering MS programs.
 Students must also be:

 • Full-time students in the School of Engineering and Applied Sciences;